Colorado QRP Club, Inc.

 Help us find a new meeting location!

-However, the Colorado QRP Club is still looking for a permanent location for its bimonthly meetings.
-The library works great but there's never a guarantee as to the room's availability.
-For many years we used to meet at the offices of Milestone Technology, which was fantastic, but they've moved on so we could really use another semi-permanent meeting location.
+So, the Colorado QRP Club is still looking for a permanent location for our bimonthly meetings.
+The library works great but there's never a guarantee as to the room's availability and, like we mentioned above, "There's no place like home!"

 |President Frank Ivan, at our 07/07/2012 general meeting, discussing the Colorado Mountain Club's, Colorado Summit Hikes for Everyone as a great guide/start for SOTA activity.
 In the second photo Frank is displaying his new KX3 (with the completed CQC RFL-10 Dummy Load kit attached!) and describing our Battleground Field Day operation.|